Perry Farrell: Work outside music

-Farrell has made a docudrama titled Gift released in 1993 which featured various songs by Farrell and included Farrell's then-girlfriend Casey Niccoli.
+Farrell has also made a docudrama titled Gift released in 1993 which featured various songs by Farrell and included Farrell's then-girlfriend Casey Niccoli.
 Gift was released to VHS home video by Warner Bros but never released to DVD.

 He joined forces with Tom Morello and his Axis of Justice tour to raise money for the homeless in Los Angeles and together they both physically removed debris in the Ninth Ward of New Orleans in the aftermath of Hurricane Katrina to assist local musicians.
-They also raised funds for "Road Recovery" a New York non-profit organization which helps young people battling with addiction and other adversities.
+They also fund-raised for "Road Recovery" a New York non-profit organization which helps young people battling with addiction and other adversities.

 Farrell is an environmentalist.
 He met British prime minister Tony Blair at 10 Downing Street on January 31, 2007, to discuss global warming.
 He presented Blair with a CD of the Satellite Party track "Woman in the Window".

 He worked with Global Cool in 2007 to help promote green living.

-Farrell has worked to bring music festivals to Israel, including Lollapalooza, and Jane's Addiction itself has performed in Israel.
-However, the Lollapalooza event fell through, with the organizers citing financial concerns and lack of talent willing to perform in Israel.
-Farrell sang at a "Stand with Israel" party held at 7 World Trade Center which is by Ground Zero in New York City.
+Farrell has worked to bring music festivals to Israel, including Lollapalooza, and Jane's Addiction themselves have performed in Israel.
+"Lollapalooza Israel" was to take place in Tel Aviv’s Yarkon Park on August 20-22, 2013.
+However, the event fell through, with the organizers citing financial concerns and lack of talent willing to perform in Israel.
+In 2009, Farrell sang at a "benefit for victims of terror and a solidarity event for Israel", an invitation-only party named "Stand with Israel" and held at 7 World Trade Center (which is by Ground Zero in New York City), alongside Alan Dershowitz and Jared Kushner.

+Personal life

+Farrell met his wife, Etty Lau Farrell, while touring with Jane's Addiction; she was a backing dancer on the tour in 1997.
+They married in 2002.
+Farrell has three children, two with his wife and one from a previous relationship.